phaniteja1/splitting-gulp-files/README.md

-### Splitting gulp file into multiple files for Gulp 4
+### Gulp 4 gulpfile.js splitting

-Simple boilerplate tutorial for splitting a gulpfile into multiple files
+Minimal template for splitting a gulpfile into multiple files